 I looked at him again.
 Bad idea, he was distracting.
 His hazel eyes were intense, and his untidy hair gave him the bad boy vibe I liked so much.
 Same kind of vibe Jax had.
 Ugh, the last thing I wanted was to start thinking of Jax.
 Focus, Jocelyn, do you want to try out for the Quidditch team?
 I asked myself.
 This was the first time we had open positions in two years.
 This wasn’t likely to happen again before I graduated.
 And I did love Quidditch.
 Okay, fine.

 “I’m afraid not, but you’re wearing sports gear anyway.
-Do you mind?” his eyes traveled up and down my body quickly.
+Do you mind?” his eyes traveled up and down my body and, I noticed with a jolt, not as quickly as if he'd just been checking my clothing.

 For a split second, I thought about covering myself with my arms but then I realized there was no reason to.
 I was wearing perfectly appropriate black running gear and if James Potter liked the way the fabric hugged my body, I was going to take it as a compliment.
 So, I kept my arms by my sides and nodded.